Team101-logo

 Efficient monitoring is important to protect your employees and property.
 However, it is equally necessary to comply with Illinois video and audio surveillance laws in order to avoid penalties and expensive liabilities.

-To ensure your organization is abiding by the law, closely collaborate with an expert security professional, competent in protecting businesses with sophisticated video surveillance technologies and who knows in depth the specific laws and regulations at state and local level in Chicago, Champaign, Springfield, Peoria, or Rockford.
+To ensure your organization is abiding by the law, closely collaborate with an expert security professional, competent in protecting businesses with sophisticated video surveillance technologies.
+Security 101 technicians have in-depth knowledge about the specific laws and regulations at state level as well as locally in cities like Chicago, Champaign, Springfield, Peoria, or Rockford.

 Don't risk legal repercussions